Born in Göteborg, Sweden.

 Lives in Stockholm.

 She has been invited to international Artists-in-Residence programs such as Kunst:raum Sylt Quelle in Germany, HIAP and Sumu in Finland, NIFCA in Estonia, Bemis Center in USA, and TCG Nordica in China.
 She has received two-year work stipend and project grants from the Swedish Arts Grants Committee, travel grants from IASPIS, and project grants from Framtidens kultur, Swedish Film Institute, and the Swedish Arts Council.
-The last three years she has shown work at Scandinavian Center, Jingdezhen, China; Moderna Muséet, Stockholm; Intonal Exprimental Music Festival, Transistor Performing Arts Festival, and Inter Arts Center, Malmö.
+Most recently, Holmstedt's work has been presented in exhibitions, festivals and talks at Het Nieuwe Instituut, Rotterdam, Netherlands, the Scandinavian Center, Jingdezhen, China, Public Art Agency Sweden and Moderna Museet, Stockholm, Intonal Exprimental Music Festival and Inter Arts Center, Malmö, amongst others.
 Previous participation in exhibitions includes for example Documenta Magazine Project in Kassel; Rhizome.org ArtBase, New Museum of Contemporary Art in New York; Weld, Tensta konsthall, Kulturhuset and Färgfabriken in Stockholm; Bildmuseet in Umeå; Botkyrka konsthall; Röda Sten in Göteborg; Marabouparken in Sundbyberg; Rooseum in Malmö.
-Holmstedt defended her doctoral dissertation in Fine Arts in October 6, 2017.
-She has written texts for cultural journals in Sweden and abroad, such as Glänta, Paletten, Chto delat? and Estonian Art, and contributed to books and international conferences.
+She has written texts for journal and magazines in Sweden and abroad, such as Glänta, Paletten, Chto delat?, Estonian Art, Unlikely, and Leonardo Music Journal, and contributed to books and international conferences.
 She has initiated, headed, and participated in long term transdisciplinary projects as well as international artists’ collaborations.

-2017 Doctor in Fine Arts in Visual Arts, Malmö Faculty of Fine and Performing Arts, Lund University, in collaboration with the Academy of Fine Arts, Umeå
+2017 Doctor of Philosophy in Fine Arts in Visual Arts, Malmö Faculty of Fine and Performing Arts, Lund University, in collaboration with the Academy of Fine Arts, Umeå

 2004 Master of Arts in Fine Arts, Academy of Fine Arts, Umeå